xsm1997/quicktime_video_hack/README.md

 ## 2. Installation

-1. Install Gstreamer and LibUSB with brew or apt depending on your platform.
+1. Install Gstreamer and LibUSB with brew or apt depending on your platform. (check docker/Dockerfile for an example setup)
 3. Download the latest release and run it

 ### MAC OS X LIBUSB -- IMPORTANT